scottgonzalez/pretty-diff/readme.md

 pretty-diff has no settings of its own.
 Simply provide whatever settings you want to pass to `git diff`.

+For example, to see what changed in the last commit:

+	git pd HEAD^

 ### gist-diff